ccloquet/ShowMe/README.md

 **Troubleshooting**
 - P2P webRTC connexions might be unstable.
 See eg: https://peerjs.com/docs/#api
 - It may **fail behind a firewall** (a TURN server is configured, but port blocking / adress blocking might still be an issue)
+- According to the cases, one SMS provider might be more reliant / performant than the other.
+We have good experiences with Twilio.

 **How does the security part works**
 - Each organization gets a userid